ToolJet/ToolJet/docs/docs/widgets/listview.md

 To add an event to a button, click on the widget handle to open the widget properties on the right sidebar.
 Go to the **Events** section and click on **Add handler**.

 **Row clicked** event is triggered when the button is clicked.
-Just like any other event on ToolJet, you can set multiple handlers for row clicked event.
+Just like any other event on ToolJet, you can set multiple actions for a row clicked event.

 :::info
 Check [Action Reference](/docs/actions/show-alert) docs to get the detailed information about all the **Actions**.